 Today we have a large choice of melonite barrels available and opinions are favorable and there has been some very positive testing done.

-Truth is, this is the technology that may displace the chrome lined barrel from the market at some point… and with good reason: it has the advantages mentioned, but is also cheaper for a manufacture to produce vs a chrome lined, parkerized barrel.
-Melonited barrels will typically be a 4140 or 4150 steel, button rifled, with a 5.56 or .223 Wylde chamber in 1/9 or 1/7 twist.
+Truth is, this is the technology that may displace the chrome lined barrel from the market at some point… and with good reason: it has the advantages mentioned, but is also cheaper to produce vs a chrome lined, parkerized barrel.
+Melonited barrels will typically be a 4140 or 4150 steel, are button rifled, with a 5.56 or .223 Wylde chamber in 1/9 or 1/7 twist.
 So what should you look for?
 Again, I say go for the 4150 steel and a 1/7 or 1/8 twist, with the chamber being the shooters preference.

 $ How much should I spend?
 Entry level melonite barrels can run $120 with more premium barrels and brands running to $240 dollars.